-Appendix B contains brief details of the respective responsibilities of the Trustee, the investment adviser and the investment managers.
+Appendix B contains brief details of the respective responsibilities of the Trustee and its investment advisor and Fiduciary Manager.

-The IID contains a description of the basis of remuneration of the investment adviser and the investment managers.
+The IID contains a description of the basis of remuneration of the investment adviser and Fiduciary Manager.

-3692850 7.2.
+7.2.
 Does the Trustee make any investment selection decisions of its own?

-The Trustee decides on the investment strategy and the choice of managers.
-It is the Trustee's policy to obtain written advice before making any investment selection decisions.
-The written advice considers the suitability of the investment, the need for diversification and the principles contained in this SIP.
+The Trustee decides on the investment strategy and the choice of Fiduciary Manager.
+The Fiduciary Manager decides on investment selection within the strategic asset allocation set by the Trustee.
+This does not prohibit the Trustee from taking underlying investment selection decisions from time to time.
+It is the Trustee's policy to obtain written advice before making any investment strategy or selection decisions.
+The written advice considers the suitability of the strategy change or investment, the need for diversification and the principles contained in this SIP.
 It is also the Trustee's policy to review its own investment selection decisions on a regular basis, based on written advice.